muziejus/javascripting-english-major/2-calculator.md

 11
 ```

-Variables persist for the duration of your scope.
-Scope is tricky, and you’ll
-learn more about it later, but in this case the scope is the console.
-If you
+These variables persist only for the duration of the console.
+If you close the
-close the console, then you’ll lose these variables.
-But the variables are
+console, then you’ll lose these variables.
+But the variables are also mutable,
-also mutable, as you can see. `secretNumber` starts out as assigned to the
+as you can see. `secretNumber` starts out as assigned to the number 10, but
-number 10, but then it becomes assigned to the number 11.
+then it becomes assigned to the number 11.

 Let’s play a bit more with assigning variables:

 ```
+> let tipRate, bill, billPlusTip;
-> let tipRate = 0.20;
+> tipRate = 0.20;
-> let bill = 10.00;
+> bill = 10.00;
-> let billPlusTip = bill + (tipRate * bill);
+> billPlusTip = bill + (tipRate * bill);
 > console.log(billPlusTip);
 12
+> let question, burritos, answer;
-> let question = "What is the best food around?\n";
+> question = "What is the best food around?\n";
-> let burritos = "Delicious burritos";
+> burritos = "Delicious burritos";
-> let answer = burritos + " are clearly the best!";
+> answer = burritos + " are clearly the best!";
 > console.log(question, answer);
 What is the best food around?
 Delicious burritos are clearly the best!